procitec/qt/qtwebengine/src/3rdparty/chromium/docs/deterministic_builds.md

   example.

 - Try to reproduce the problem locally.
-First, set up two build directories with identical args.gn, then do a full build at the last known green revision in the first build directory:
+First, set up two build directories with identical args.gn.
+Then do a full build at the last known green revision in the first build directory:

     ```
     $ gn clean out/gn